camunda-community-hub/process-execution-automator/doc/loadtestscenario/Tutorial.md

 The number of jobs per second is better now, close to 200.
 ![Job Per seconds](test_2/test-2-JobsPerSecond.png)

-The CPU is at 1 for Elastic Search (which is the maximum limit in the cluster definition) and 512 for Zeebe (the maximum limit too).
+The CPU is at 1 for Elasticsearch (which is the maximum limit in the cluster definition) and 512 for Zeebe (the maximum limit too).
 ![CPU](test_2/test-2-CPU.png)

-Note that Elastic Search is not a bottleneck for Zeebe.
+Note that Elasticsearch is not a bottleneck for Zeebe.
 To verify that, the "latest position exported" is compared to the "latest position executed", and they are close.
 But the issue will be in Operate: the dashboard may be late regarding the reality
 ![Exporter position](test_2/test-2-ExporterPosition.png)